gojue/ecaptureQ/README.md

 ## Operating Modes

-`ecaptureQ` offers two main operating modes to suit different user needs.
+`eCaptureQ` offers two main operating modes to suit different user needs.

 ### 1\.
 Integrated Mode (All-in-One Package)

 This is the standard, all-in-one mode.
-In this mode, the `ecapture` binary is bundled directly within the `ecaptureQ` application.
+In this mode, the `ecapture` binary is bundled directly within the `eCaptureQ` application.

   * **Supported Platforms**: **Linux**, **Android**
   * **Features**:
       * **Out-of-the-Box**: No need to manually install or configure `ecapture`.
-      * **Automated Management**: `ecaptureQ` automatically manages the lifecycle of the capture process.
+      * **Automated Management**: `eCaptureQ` automatically manages the lifecycle of the capture process.
       * **Simple and Convenient**: Ideal for quick traffic analysis on a local device.
   * **Requirements**:
       * On Linux and Android, this mode requires **root privileges** to run the eBPF program.

 ### 2\.
 Remote Mode (Client-Only)

-In this mode, `ecaptureQ` runs as a standalone client without the bundled `ecapture` binary.
+In this mode, `eCaptureQ` runs as a standalone client without the bundled `ecapture` binary.
 It connects remotely via WebSocket to an `ecapture` instance that is **manually run** by the user.

   * **Client-Supported Platforms**: **Linux**, **Windows**, **macOS**
   * **Features**:
       * **High Flexibility**: Run `ecapture` on a Linux server and monitor it remotely from a Windows or macOS machine.
-      * **No Root Required**: The `ecaptureQ` client itself does not require root privileges.
+      * **No Root Required**: The `eCaptureQ` client itself does not require root privileges.
       * **Secure Isolation**: Suitable for scenarios where the capture process and the analysis interface need to have separate permissions.
   * **Requirements**:
       * The user must download and run `ecapture` separately on the target device.